aap-soc/AWS-Security-Controls-Lab/docs/lab-notes.md

 **Step 1- IAM Dashboard (Root Account)**
 ![image alt](https://github.com/aap-soc/AWS-Security-Controls-Lab/blob/eaaf2b184a5723c8bf841e7ff3a7c800b9e2be25/screenshots/Lab%201-iam/lab1-MFA%2001.png)

 Opened the IAM dashboard as root user.
 The console immediately displayed security recommendations - a warning that the root account has no MFA enabled and that IAM best practices are not yet applied.
+I immediately enabled MFA as an extra layer of security.

 **What this shows**:

 - Root account has unrestricted access to every AWS service and resource
 - AWS flags missing security controls on the dashboard automatically
-- This is the starting point — before any security controls are applied
+- This is the starting point - before any security controls are applied

 Security note: Root accounts should never be used for day-to-day tasks.
 They exist only for initial setup and emergency access.